What if People Don't CARE About What's True?

 By Amy Willis

 Roberts has given us a lot to think about… And perhaps most importantly, to talk about.
-So we hope you’ll help us continue this conversation, whether here, at your dinner table, in your classroom, or your next social outing.
-We love to hear from you.
+So we hope you’ll help us continue this conversation, at your dinner table, in your classroom, or your next social outing.

 1- Roberts likens politics today to a bloodsport.
 But politics has always been contentious, some would argue.
 What, to Roberts, has changed, and why does he believe, “things are different?”